On uniqueness in structured model learning: Introduction

-A natural way to overcome this, as done in \cite{kutyniok23} for full model learning, is to consider particular types of functions $f$: Specifying to the case $F(t,u,\varphi)=0$, a result of \cite{kutyniok23} is that a linear or algebraic function $f$ is uniquely identifiable from full state measurements if and only if the state variables (and their derivatives in case $f$ acts also on derivatives) are linearly or algebraically independent, respectively.
+A natural way to overcome this, as done in \cite{kutyniok23} (and \cite{scholl_icassp}) for full model learning, is to consider particular types of functions $f$: Specifying to the case $F(t,u,\varphi)=0$, a result of \cite{kutyniok23} is that a linear or algebraic function $f$ is uniquely identifiable from full state measurements if and only if the state variables (and their derivatives in case $f$ acts also on derivatives) are linearly or algebraically independent, respectively.
 Similarly, \cite{kutyniok23} shows that a smooth $f$ is uniquely reconstructable from full state measurements if the values of the state variables (and their derivatives) are dense in the underlying Euclidean vector space.
+Consistent with this result, \cite{shumaylov2025} shows that equation discovery typically requires chaotic behavior.
 While these results provide answers in rather general settings, the conditions on $u$ that guarantee unique recovery are difficult to verify exactly in practice (\cite{kutyniok23} provides an SVD-based algorithm that classifies unique identifiability via thresholding).

 A different possibility to address the uniqueness problem would be to consider a specific parametrized class of functions $\{f_\theta \,|\, \theta \in \Theta \}$ for approximating $f$, and to investigate uniqueness of the parameters.
-In case of simple approximation classes such as polynomials, this would indeed provide a simple solution (e.g., parameters of a $n$-degree polynomial are uniquely determined by $n$ different values of the state).
+In case of simple approximation classes such as polynomials, this would indeed provide a simple solution (e.g., parameters of a $n$-degree polynomial are uniquely determined by $n+1$ different values of the state).
 In case of more complex approximation classes such as neural networks however, this even introduces an additional difficulty, namely that different sets of parameters might represent the same function.

 The approach we take in this work to address the uniqueness problem in model learning follows classical inverse-problems techniques for unique parameter identification via regularization-minimizing solutions.
 Specifically, covering also the setting of non-trivial physical $F$, additional, unknown parameters $(\varphi^l)_l$ and non-trivial forward models, we consider uniqueness of the function $f$ (and the corresponding parameters $\varphi=(\varphi^l)_l$ and states $u=(u^l)_l$) as solutions to the full measurement/vanishing noise limit problem